ks-jyothsna/python-projects/17_Quiz-Game/README.md

 - Runs the quiz loop

 ---
+## ✨ Advantage of using OOP

+Using OOP makes the quiz highly modular because each part of the game is separated into its own class with a single responsibility.
+If the questions change—whether you load them from a file, an API, or manually—only the data source needs to be updated.
+The rest of the system (question model, quiz logic, scoring) remains untouched.
+This separation ensures easier maintenance, cleaner code, and the ability to extend the game without modifying existing files.

+---

 ## How to change the questions list

 This game can use custom questions, locally stored questions.
 The quiz questions can be loaded manually from the Open Trivia Database (OpenTDB).
 - OpenTrivia DB provides free, high-quality trivia questions.
 You can use its API to fetch True/False questions dynamically.
 - Steps to create data file using Trivia Database